Stirling Castle

 Margrave and military commander Louis William of Baden-Baden wasn’t the luckiest of fellas: While he was busy protecting Europe from the Turks, his residence got burned down in 1689 by French troops during the Palatine war of succession.
 Needless to say, he needed a new residence, and therefore he had Rastatt Residental Palace build between 1700 and 1707.

 Luis was a brilliant military commander.
 His victories over the Turkish troops rewarded him the name Türkenlouis (German for Turkish Louis).
-No surprise then, that it seems like he was was the kind of guy who held a grudge: See the golden statue on the roof?
+No surprise then, that it seems like he was the kind of guy who held a grudge: See the golden statue on the roof?
 That’s Jupiter!
 It’s facing in the direction of Strasbourg (France) and is supposed to toss it’s lightnings over to the Frenchmen.

 Anyway, in the end Louis couldn’t enjoy his palace for long, as he passed away in 1707 because of a war injury.